user95401/user95401/README.md

 # Hi here 🐟

-its me ya, user666, user95401, owner of [Nice Film Really!](https://www.youtube.com/@nicefilmreally) yt channel.
+its me ya, user666, user95401

-im a russian cpp developer, doing it because i can and its funny to do some shit code ever.
+im a russian cpp developer, doing it because i can and its funny to do some shitcode ever.

 i love do strange code like, using `not` `and` `or` keywords in cpp, extremally compact organization and stuff.